 The Devereux Center for Resilient Children’s (DCRC’s) approach to fostering young children’s resilience is a comprehensive assessment and planning process that involves families and professionals working as partners.

+We also conduct research and advocate on behalf of children, families and child-serving professionals.
+DCRC provides professional development to help families and professionals use our resources effectively.
+All of our efforts and resources are based on resilience theory, and help children and adults “bounce back” when faced with adversity.
 The central concept of our approach is “looking through social and emotional lenses,” which recognizes that social and emotional skills and resilience are best developed through everyday interactions and experiences that are done with awareness and purpose – what is often referred to as mindfulness.

 - Strong partnerships between families and teachers, and other child-serving professionals: Families and providers working together as a team to provide consistent, nurturing, developmentally appropriate care results in more positive outcomes for children.

-DCRC’s model emphasizes promotion, prevention, and intervention.
-We refer to the supports offered at these three levels as Universal, Targeted, and Expanded.
+DCRC’s model emphasizes promotion, prevention and intervention.
+We refer to the supports offered at these three levels as Universal, Targeted and Expanded.

 - Implementing consistent routines and schedules, helping children feel a sense of trust and security in their lives

-- Speaking positively, ensuring that children feel valued and appreciated and also learn to value and appreciate others
+- Speaking positively, ensuring that children feel valued and appreciated, and also learn to value and appreciate others

-- Engaging children in daily routines, activities, and conversations so that children know they are important members of the community
+- Engaging children in daily routines, activities and conversations so that children know they are important members of the community

 For children whose protective factors are low, or whose behavioral concerns are high, Targeted strategies are recommended.
 For these children, Universal strategies are essential, but may not be sufficient to strengthen those protective factors that need additional support.
-Targeted strategies are focused on the specific needs of the at-risk child, can be implemented in the home and classroom settings, and may include thing like:
+Targeted strategies are focused on the specific needs of the at-risk child, can be implemented in the home and classroom settings, and may include things like:

-- Break a task into small steps: Sometimes a child will be more successful and will follow directions when an adult helps the child understand and follow each step in a task.
+- Break a task into small steps: Sometimes, a child will be more successful and will follow directions when an adult helps the child understand and follow each step in a task.

-- Redirection: When you see a child about to make an inappropriate choice or action, gently guide the child to make an appropriate choice
+- Redirection: When you see a child about to make an inappropriate choice or action, gently guide the child to make an appropriate choice.

-The Five Steps Of Our System
+The Five Steps

-Through these five steps, DCRC’s approach works to assess and build resilience in the child, as well as the surrounding environment and caregivers that impact young children’s lives.
+Through these five steps, DCRC’s approach works to assess and build resilience in young children, as well as in the caregivers and in the surrounding environment(s) that impact those children’s lives.